island-is/island.is/README.md

 ### Making dev secrets available locally

 Environment variables that should not be tracked but needed locally should be added to the `.env.secret` file.
-Additionally if that same variable is also stored in AWS Parameter Store, the secret can be labeled with the `dev` label from `History` -> `Attach labels`.
+Additionally, if that same variable is also stored in AWS Parameter Store, the secret can be labeled with the `dev` label from `History` -> `Attach labels`.

 All secrets labeled with the `dev` label can be fetched using `yarn env-secrets`.